Interested in investing in Northern Virginia?

 Some of its most populous cities are DC suburbs, such as Alexandria.
 Other notable Northern Virginia cities include Fairfax, Falls Church, Fredericksburg, Manassas, and Winchester.

-Northern Virginia is close to DC, so many of the area’s tenants may commute to DC for work.
+Northern Virginia is close to DC, so many of the area’s residents may commute to DC for work.
 As many know, the largest economic sector is government, and the federal government is one of the most significant employers.

 Education, healthcare, and professional services are big in DC as well.
 There are many high-end government employees, lobbyists, and consultants in the area.
 This is partially why some of its counties, like Loudoun and Fairfax, have some of the highest median household incomes out of all large US counties.